Careers Information and Guidance

 Our pupils experience a vast range of activities and competitions.
 Click here to view Careers and STEM LC+ overview to see the full range of activities offered.

-These include a Careers Fair (Year 7-13), Mock Interviews (Year 11), Alternative Providers Event (Year 9) and visits to university and employers throughout the year.
+These include a Careers Fair (Chapter 8-13), Mock Interviews (Chapter 11), Alternative Providers Event (Chapter 9) and visits to university and employers throughout the year.
 We also have school based events for National Careers Week in March each year.

 A wide variety of Career related activities are undertaken by our Gifted and Talented pupils.
 Click here to view the Wilton Scholars Programme.